What does Importer of Record (IOR) mean?

 Collaborate with Customs Brokers – Working with a customs broker confirms that logistics are cleared quickly and effectively, and helps away from delays.

-Regulatory Approvals – Specific sectors such as medical and aviation, require paperwork and approvals from local authorities before imports are allowed.
+Regulatory Approvals – Specific sectors such as medical equipment and aviation, require paperwork and approvals from local authorities before imports are allowed.
 The IOR manages these law’s requirements.

 Taiwan is a global leader in the IT sector, creating major semiconductor industries and electronics organizations.
 The country’s aviation industry is growing, with increasing demand for aircraft and maintenance parts.
-In the medical field, Taiwan imports advanced healthcare technologies, necessitating strict agreement with regulatory standards.
+In the medical equipment field, Taiwan imports advanced healthcare technologies, necessitating strict agreement with regulatory standards.
 The automotive industry depends on Taiwan’s strong supply chain network for importing parts and assembling vehicles.

 By using an IOR in Taiwan, businesses working in these industries can guide difficult regulations effectively, benefiting from smooth customs clearance and reduced supply chain network.
 The importer of record commitment extends to confirming proper tariff management, classifying goods accurately under the harmonized system code, and fulfilling all agreement requirements.